 Skip to content

-8 Best Places to Visit in Alipurduar district, West Bengal
+8 Best Places To Visit In Alipurduar District (West Bengal)

+Alipurduar is one of the prominent districts in West Bengal housing so many staggering places, villages, and towns.
 It is situated on the north bank of the Kaljani River and serves as a gateway between Bhutan and India’s northeastern provinces.

 1. Buxa Fort